wuranbo/vim-json/readme.md

 	* Warn about *decimals* smaller than 1 that don't start with a 0 (so `.1` gives a warning, it should be `0.1`).
 	* Warn about *comments* and *trailing semicolons*.
 	* Warn about *trailing commas* after the last element in arrays or objects.
+* Recognize `.jsonp` file type.
+In [JSONP](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about), the wrapping function call at the beginning and closing semicolon are recognized.

 Screenshots
 -----------